 It is well known that the genetic basis of alcohol abuse lies in the mechanism of ethanol metabolism and the reward system (the neurobiological system associated with dopamine production and the development of addiction) [49].
 The scientific community has shown a greater interest in the association between changes in the promoter region of the serotonin transporter gene SLC6A4 and alcoholism [50].
-The S-allele is associated with a positive pharmacological response during the resolution of the withdrawal syndrome [51, 52].
+The S-allele is associated with alcohol consumption, while the L-allele is associated with a positive pharmacological response during the resolution of the withdrawal syndrome [51, 52].